 The oxygen sensor is found in the exhaust manifold.
 It measures how much air is leaving the engine.
-The mass airflow sensor sits alongside the engine within the intake air duct to measure how much air is entering.
+The mass airflow sensor sits alongside the engine within the intake air duct to measure how much air is entering the combustion chamber.

 2. Stuck Open EGR Valve

 The Exhaust Gas Recirculation (EGR) helps to take a portion of the exhaust and send it back into the combustion chamber.
 This process helps to decrease the internal temperature.
-The carbon dioxide doesn’t burn as oxygen does, so it’s able to reduce the temperature in the engine.
+Carbon dioxide doesn’t burn like oxygen does, so it helps to reduce the temperature in the engine.